-Staff data from the TTFM survey demonstrated high and well above region mean data across several 'Drivers of Student Learning'.
+While the Tell Them From Me Survey wasn't conducted in 2023, staff data from the 2022 TTFM survey demonstrated high and well above region mean data across several 'Drivers of Student Learning'.
 Teachers recognise the inclusive school as an area of strength, understanding the learning needs of students with special learning needs and developing individual education plans to set goals for students with special learning needs.
 An area for development is integrating technology to support students to set goals, maintain focus and gain immediate feedback.